LONDON, Nov. 18, 2014 /PRNewswire/ -- Product Synopsis

 What makes this report unique and essential to read?

-"The Global Military Electro Optical Infrared (EO/IR Systems) Market 2014-2024" provides detailed analysis of the current industry size and growth expectations from 2014 to 2024, including highlights of key growth stimulators.
-It also benchmarks the industry against key global markets and provides a detailed understanding of emerging opportunities in specific areas.
+"The Global Soldier Modernization Market 2014-2024" provides detailed analysis of the current industry size and growth expectations from 2014 to 2024, including highlights of key growth stimulators.
+It also benchmarks the industry against key global markets and provides detailed understanding of emerging opportunities in specific areas.

 Key Features and Benefits

-The report provides detailed analysis of the market for military EO/IR Systems during 2014-2024, including the factors that influence why countries are investing or cutting expenditure on military ammunition.
+The report provides detailed analysis of the market for soldier modernization systems during 2014-2024, including the factors that influence why countries are investing or cutting expenditure on soldier modernization.
 It provides detailed expectations of growth rates and projected total expenditure.

 Key Market Issues